darkghost33/House-Price-Prediction/README.md

   Flask currently requires python 3.8 only,numpy,pandas,pickle.
   Command - pip install MODULE_NAME
 2)Use VS Code to run and install Live Server extension on it.
-3)Run app.py in VS Code to create a local server which opens an html file in the browser.
+3)Run - app.py or flask run in VS Code to create a local server which opens an html file in the browser.